rlucioni/cs171-hw1-lucioni-renzo/README.md

 Refer to the [CS 171 web page](http://www.cs171.org/#!homework.md) for more information on how to submit your homework.

-In case you find an error in this homework, you are welcome to fork the repository, fix the error, and submit a pull request!
+In case you find an error in this homework, you are welcome to fix the error (open this file on Github and click "edit" in the top right corner) and submit a pull request!

 ### Introductory Questions